artsus4/hakchi2-wiki/FAQ.md

 * Bill & Ted's Excellent Adventure - same as Snow Bros.
 [My patch](http://clusterrr.com/roms/nes-patches/Bill%20&%20Ted's%20Excellent%20Video%20Game%20Adventure%20(U)%20-%20NES%20Mini%20patch.ips) .
 * Startropics II - actually it uses MMC6 mapper which is very similar to MMC3.
 The only difference is PRG protection.
 It's very easy to create patch.
 This my one: (http://clusterrr.com/roms/nes-patches/Startropics%20II%20-%20Zoda's%20Revenge%20(U)%20[!]_MMC3.ips)[patch].

 Those games will be automatically patched since version 2.09.
+Please feel free to send me your patches.

 **Q: Where can I find list of games with mappers?**